ubc-lib-geo/creating-index-maps/content/manually-create-index.md

 Click **OK**, then **Run**, and **Close**.

 Rename the new refactored layer to something more descriptive.
-In our case, we'll rename it "south_labels_s". (**s** denotes south features.)
+In our case, we'll rename it "south_labels_s". ("s" denotes south features.)

 Repeat this series of steps to create a layer for the north rows.